JAC asks Govt to rethink on Kaleshwaram LI

 The team presented its findings in Sunday and said the government should make information about the scheme public.
 JAC chairman M. Kodandaram stated that the investigation is independent though the JAC had commissioned it.
 He called for discussions with the government.

 “There are detailed project reports of the revised scheme are not in the public domain.
-Also, discussion about the project should be guided not by emotion but analysis of data,” he said.
+Also, discussion about the project should be guided not by emotion but analysis of data,” he said hinting at government’s handling of the scheme.

+In the report, the authors have called unviable the changes to the scheme, which was termed ‘re-engineered’ version of the earlier B.R.
+Ambedkar Pranahita Chevella Sujala Sravanthi Project.
+The team has stated that as claimed by the state, irrigating around 18 lakh acres of land in the state may be difficult and argued that it would not serve the purpose of water-intense crops.

+By arguing that the accounted water loss is unrealistic, the report has stated that the water availability to end users is likely to be less than 200 TMC.

 Dr. Biksham Gujja, one of the three authors, said the Godavari is resourceful but the government has to rethink pumping water up to Mallanasagar.